simon-an/angular-ts-basic-training/slides/angular/chapter10.md

 ### Create admin and email domain validator

+- Create a validator, which validates the email to be from a specific domain, when the role is admin.
+- Hint: Validator must be attached to the form tag.

 TODO @michael add email domain validator

 ## Exercise 10.2 Create user exists async validator

+- Create an async validator, which calles the auth-service userExists method.

 <details><summary>Solution</summary>